Use our free template to create the cutest state shrinky dinks

 Walmart: If you want a kit, they have a variety.

 How to shrink shrinky dinks?

 You need a heat source.
-The most common ways to shrink shrinky dinks is in your oven or toaster oven.
+The most common way to shrink shrinky dinks is in your oven or toaster oven.
 A heat gun or blow dryer is also said to work.
-For our shrink dinks, we like to cook them on parchment paper on a cookie sheet at 325 degree F for 1 to 3 minutes.
+For our shrink dinks, we like to cook them on parchment paper on a cookie sheet at 325 degrees F for 1 to 3 minutes.
 You will see the plastic curl and twist as it heats up.
 Wait 30 seconds after the last one is laying flat.
 We have yet to overcook a shrinky dink but watch the oven pretty closely while shrinking.

 What do you use to color shrinky dinks?

 We love using colored sharpies to create our shrinky dink designs.
 Do not use washable markers, as those most will wipe off.
 Acrylic paint and colored pencils are also viable options.
 To use colored pencils make sure you are using frosted shrinky dink paper.

 Kid-friendly Shrinky Dink designs